yokolet/new-note/algo/trees/2022-12-07-range-sum-of-bst.md

 ## How to Solve
 This problem can be solved in multiple ways such that the breadth-first search, depth-first search, post-order or in-order traversal.
-The solution here took the breadth-first search approach.
+The solution here took the depth-first search (recursion) approach.
 Since the tree is BST, a direction to go left or right depends on the root value.
-When the root value is between low and high, it goes both directions.
-If the root value is greater than high, it goes to left.
+In another word, if the root value is smaller than low, no need to go left any further.
-If the root value is less than low, it goes to right.
+Same as right subtree, if the root value is greater than high, no need to go right any further.
+Rather than controlling the flow by the root value comparison, the solution here sets null to the left or right node.
+When the recursion go deeper, it returns 0 if the root is null.
-As the problem describes, if the root value is between low and high inclusive, add it up to the total.
+When the root value is between low and high, the root value is added to the result from left and right subtrees.

 ## Solution